Asset Tokenization | Technology

 3. Information recorded on the blockchain

-The minting process of an NFT is initiated by the author of a smart contract.
+The minting process of an NFT is initiated by the creator of the smart contract.
 First, a new block is minted by storing the NFT’s metadata and TokenID, as well as the creator’s wallet address.
 Secondly, the block containing that information can be recorded on the blockchain only after the minimum amount of validation from nodes is achieved.
 Finally, the information is recorded on the blockchain.

 Once the transaction is validated, the information is interchangeable and publicly accessible.
 For example, it is possible to trace specific tokens issued on the Ethereum blockchain via Etherscan.
 This guarantees transparency and verifiability.